clojure-lsp/clojure-lsp/docs/development.md

 These are the steps:

-1. `make` - to build a `clojure-lsp` executable that includes cider-nrepl in the jar.
+1. `bb debug-cli` - to build a `clojure-lsp[.bat]` executable that includes cider-nrepl in the jar.
 This executable will be saved at the root of the project.
-1. Configure your editor to use this `clojure-lsp` executable
+1. Configure your editor to use this `clojure-lsp[.bat]` executable
 1. Have your editor restart its clojure-lsp server
 1. Issue the clojure-lsp `serverInfo` command
 1. Find the `port` entry in the output